-Living with breast cancer, you may feel sadness, fear, anger and confusion, along with many other emotions.
-These responses are normal.
-Some people find support groups or talking to a counselor or therapist helpful in coping with these feelings.
+Some people find a support group or talking to a counselor or therapist helpful in coping with these feelings.

-For some, dealing with breast cancer can lead to serious depression and severe emotional distress.
-These feelings may be strongest the first year after diagnosis .
-If the symptoms listed below last longer than two weeks, they are signs of clinical depression .
-It’s important to talk to a health care provider or see a therapist right away if you have [34-35]:
+When the symptoms listed below last longer than 2 weeks, they are signs of clinical depression .
+Talk to a health care provider or see a therapist if you have:

 Depression needs to be treated.
 Treatment may include: